Indian Institute of Science Education and Research, Thiruvananthapuram: Campus

-IISER TVM has one of the most beautiful campuses in India, located in the foothills of Western Ghats mountain ecosystem.
-Spanning around 200 acres, it is located 40 km from Thiruvananthapuram, Kerala.
+IISER TVM campus is located in the foothills of the Western Ghats mountain.
+Spanning around 200 acres, Vithura (IISER) is located 40 km from Thiruvananthapuram, Kerala.

 Organization and administration

 Governance

-The institute is administered by a Board of Governors with Dr. Madhavan Nair Rajeevan as Chairperson, Prof. S. Murty Srinivasula as Deputy Director, a 13-member Senate, and the Director, Prof. Jarugu Narasimha Moorthy.
-The deans are Prof. M. P. Rajan (Academics), Prof. Ramesh Chandra Nath (Students Affairs), Prof. Hema Somanathan (Research and Development) and Prof. Anil Shaji (Planning and Development).
+The institute is administered by a board of governors with Madhavan Nair Rajeevan as chairperson, S. Murty Srinivasula as deputy director, a 13-member Senate, and the director, Prof. Jarugu Narasimha Moorthy.
+The deans are M. P. Rajan (Academics), Ramesh Chandra Nath (Students Affairs), Hema Somanathan (Research and Development) and Anil Shaji (Planning and Development).
 Previously, the board of governors was chaired by Tessy Thomas.